padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 # Task

-You are given a simulated crocodile biomass data for the Daly River in the Northern Territory.
+You are given a simulated crocodile biomass data for the Adelaide River in the Northern Territory.
 The data spans 2017-2023.
 Given the issue of cloud cover during wet seasons, you are asked to:

 1, use Sentinel-1 data to estimate floodplain size